Pi-thagoras/the-chicken-pen/economics/econs_year_12/Foreign-Investment.md

 #### Costs

 The cost of foreign investment are associated with the supposedly twin ‘evils’ of foreign ownership and foreign debt.
-- When most capital inflow was in the form of equity, the major concern was the ‘selling; of Australian assets.
+- When most capital inflow was in the form of equity, the major concern was the ‘selling' of Australian assets.
 - Foreign equity investment into Australia has declined in recent decades being replaced by borrowing.

 It is a fact that interest payments on foreign debt have become the largest debit item in the income category of the current account